 PSEA is working with elected officials from both parties to reduce high-stakes standardized testing in our schools.

-The General Assembly passed a state budget that includes public school spending priorities championed by PSEA members and Gov. Tom Wolf.
+On June 30, the General Assembly passed a state budget that includes public school spending priorities championed by PSEA members and Gov. Wolf.

-The budget agreement includes key public school spending priorities, including:
+The bipartisan budget plan that became law on July 10 includes key public school spending priorities, including: